meissa20/Reliable-HTTP-over-UDP/README.md

 ## 📁 File Structure

 - 'reliableUDP.py       # Main class with reliable UDP functionality'
 - 'http_client.py       # Sends HTTP GET/POST requests'
 - 'http_server.py       # Handles incoming HTTP requests'
 - 'test.txt             # Sample file used for GET requests'
+- 'algo 1.png           # State machine for the algorithm used in reliableUDP.py'
+- 'algo 2.png           # State machine for the algorithm used in reliableUDP.py'
 - 'README.md            # This file'

 ---